carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 CARLA can run a co-simulation with SUMO.
 This allows for creating traffic in SUMO that will be propagated to CARLA.
 This co-simulation is bidirectional.
 Spawning vehicles in CARLA will do so in SUMO.

 Right now this is available for CARLA 0.9.8 and later, in __Town01__, __Town04__, and __Town05__.
 The first one is the most stable, and the one chosen for this tutorial.

+!!!
+Note
+    The co-simulation will enable synchronous mode in CARLA.
+Read the [documentation](synchrony_and_timestep.md) to find out more about this.

 * First of all, install SUMO.
 ```sh